gaqzi/reflections/content/python/text_cropping_with_textwrap_shorten.md

+---
-Title: Cropping Texts in Python With 'textwrap.shorten'
+title: Cropping Texts in Python With 'textwrap.shorten'
-Date: 2022-01-06
+date: 2022-01-06
+---

 ## Problem